 Feature 10 was encountered at the base of the deep plowzone in 580R400 and 500R410 (centered at 585.8R398.4).
 It was rectangular, measuring 6.5 feet in length (oriented southwestnortheast) by 3.5 feet in width.
-The feature was especially well defined since it had been dug into a small pocket of very stiff, dense dark gray (12.5Y9/1) clay.
+The feature was especially well defined since it had been dug into a very stiff, dense dark gray (12.5Y9/1) clay.
 The fill was a dark gray (12.5Y4/1) silt.
 At least three plowscars intruded through the upper portion.
 The feature evidenced a black (2.5N) loamy silt at its base about 0.1 foot in depth.
-Artifacts includes small quantities of colonial remains, included badly corroded nails several small fragments of wood.
+Artifacts includes small quantities of colonial remains, included badly corroded nails and several small fragments of wood.
 Waterscreening of the black fill produced only very small flakes of bones.
-We interpret this feature to be a colonial grave.
-Remains have completely deteriorated since the pit collected and retained water.
-The small fragments of wood likely represent remains of a coffin and this interpretation is consistent with the location of nails encountered during excavation.
+We initially interpreted this feature to be a colonial grave.
+We assumed that remains had completely deteriorated since the pit collected and retained water.
+The small fragments of wood were thought to represent remains of a coffin and this interpretation is consistent with the location of nails encountered during excavation.

-We suspect, given the location, that this represents the burial of an African American slave, although that cannot be proven given the absence of remains.
+We suggested, given the location, that this represented the burial of an African American slave, although that cannot be proven given the absence of remains.
 A similar grave was identified by Chicora at another Charleston plantation.
 Reasonably good preservation of remains in that case allowed the individual to be recognized as African American (Trinkley et al. 2006:19-100).
+The State Historic Preservation Office requested that we strip an area around Feature 10 to determine if additional burials might be encountered.
+This work was conducted by the author and Andrew Hyder on June 15-16, 2017.
+An area of about 3,750 square feet was opened using a track hoe with a toothless bucket.
+Stripping extended to the depth of excavations at 580R400 and 500R410 (Figure 12).